 Case 8

-New windows were installed (left) but it turned out they were done wrong.
+New windows were installed (left) but it turned out they were improperly installed.
 Therefore, there was lots of water intrusion underneath (right) and then being painted over.

 You might wonder why your windows leak since the unit above put new windows in.
 After the inspection, the truth is revealed.